-I craft each knife handle from “scratch” starting with large beam of 100+ year-old reclaimed and salvaged timber.
-Rather than cover up or discard signs of each beam’s rich history–such as patterns left on the wood by a burrowing beetle or marks from a “square nail” crafted by a local blacksmith–I incorporate whenever possible these rich “bits of history” into each of my knives.
-Four wood options are currently available.
+I craft each knife handle from “scratch” starting with a large beam of 100+ year-old reclaimed timber.
+Rather than cover up or discard signs of each beam’s rich legacy–such as patterns left on the wood by a burrowing beetle or marks from a square nail crafted by a local blacksmith–I incorporate whenever possible these rich “bits of history” into each of my knives.
+Four wood options are available.